 Incidents where ships pollute port areas and/or waters where other Member States will not be affected.

-Unconfirmed pollution (pollution of significant areas should be confirmed as soon as possible and notified if applicable).
+Unconfirmed pollution (pollution of significant areas should be confirmed as soon as possible.
+A POLREP may be notified to SSN and distributed if considered applicable by the MS authority. ).

 Reports notified on a voluntary basis